mcollovati/enhanced-window-opener/README.md

 Opening the window as a result of click listener will not play well wit browsers popup blockers.
-The browser will block all `window.open(...)` calls that are not directly triggered by a human interaction; if the window is opened on a client side click listener there is no problem but if it is done as a result of some asyn computation (for example an AJAX call) the popup will be blocked.
+The browser will block all `window.open(...)` calls that are not directly triggered by a human interaction; if the window is opened on a client side click listener there is no problem but if it is done as a result of some async computation (for example an AJAX call) the popup will be blocked.
 The addon can be configured to workaround this problem opening a blank window on client click listener and setting the location after a server side state change has been triggered.